iOS Development Q & A

 Q: What is “app ID” and “bundle ID”?

-A: Before code signing app during distribution, XCode automatically prefixes the bundle ID with team ID - the unique character sequence issued by Apple to each development team - and stores the combined string as the app ID.
+Before code signing app during distribution, XCode automatically prefixes the bundle ID with team ID - the unique character sequence issued by Apple to each development team - and stores the combined string as the app ID.
 Bundle ID unique identifies an application in Apple’s ecosystem.

 Q: What is bitcode?